The Dog Gut-Brain Axis: How Gut Health Shapes Behavior and Mood

 Can gut health really affect my dog's behavior?

 Yes, through the gut-brain axis — a bidirectional communication network between the digestive system and the brain.
-The gut produces 95% of the body's serotonin, regulates inflammatory signals that affect brain function, and communicates directly with the brain via the vagus nerve.
-An imbalanced gut microbiome (dysbiosis) disrupts these systems, contributing to increased anxiety, reactivity, and emotional instability.
+The gut produces an estimated 95% of the body's serotonin, regulates inflammatory signals that affect brain function, and communicates directly with the brain via the vagus nerve.
+An imbalanced gut microbiome (dysbiosis) disrupts these systems and is associated with increased anxiety, reactivity, and emotional instability.

 What is dysbiosis and how does it affect a dog's mood?

 Dysbiosis is a state of imbalance in the gut microbiome, where harmful or opportunistic bacteria have outcompeted beneficial strains.
-When this happens, serotonin production decreases, the gut lining becomes more permeable (allowing inflammatory compounds into the bloodstream), and the vagus nerve sends stress signals to the brain.
-The result is a nervous system that is more reactive and less able to regulate itself — a dog that is more anxious, more easily startled, and slower to recover from stressful events.
+When this happens, serotonin production can decrease, the gut lining may become more permeable (allowing inflammatory compounds into the bloodstream), and the vagus nerve sends stress signals to the brain.
+The result is a nervous system that is more reactive and less able to regulate itself.

-Calm+ contains L-Theanine (supports serotonin and dopamine without sedation), L-Tryptophan (a direct serotonin precursor), Chamomile, Passionflower, and Valerian Root (which support the GABAergic calming system), and DHA from Algae (for brain cell function and emotional processing).
-It does not contain CBD or melatonin, both of which have significant limitations for anxiety support.
-Calm+ is NASC-certified for quality and safety.
+Calming Chews contain L-Theanine (supports serotonin and dopamine without sedation), L-Tryptophan (a direct serotonin precursor), Chamomile, Passionflower, and Valerian Root (which support the GABAergic calming system), and DHA from Algae (for brain cell function and emotional processing).
+They do not contain CBD or melatonin, and are NASC-certified for quality and safety.

 How long before I see behavioral improvements from gut-focused nutrition?

 Early digestive improvements (firmer stools, less gas) typically appear within two to three weeks.
 Behavioral improvements — better recovery from stressful events, less baseline reactivity — often become noticeable by four weeks.
-The most meaningful changes tend to emerge between thirty and sixty days of consistent feeding and supplementation, as the microbiome stabilizes and the neurological effects accumulate.
+The most meaningful changes tend to emerge between thirty and sixty days of consistent feeding and supplementation.

-Should I use Calm+ instead of behavioral training or veterinary care?
+Should I use Calming Chews instead of behavioral training or veterinary care?

 A calmer dog starts from within

 Support your dog's gut-brain axis with functional nutrition that works from the inside out.
-Freeze-Dried Raw Meals with Belly Biotics™ plus Calm+ — designed to work together.
+Freeze-Dried Raw Meals with Belly Biotics™ plus Calming Chews — designed to work together.

 Browse More Topics